 - 1 teaspoon cornstarch (mixed with 1 1/2 teaspoons water)

 Gather the ingredients.

-Add the marinade ingredients and marinate for 15 minutes.
+Add the marinade ingredients to the bowl and marinate for 15 minutes.

-Heat the wok and then add 1 tablespoon oil.
+Heat the wok over medium heat and add 1 tablespoon oil.

-When oil is hot, stir-fry the onion and shrimp on high heat for a few moments, remove and set aside.
+When oil is hot, stir fry the onion, peas, and shrimp on high heat for 2 to 3 minutes, remove and set aside.

 Add another tablespoon of oil to the pan, reduce heat to medium, and stir fry the rice with soy sauce and oyster sauce.